 Our remuneration policy

-The remuneration of the non-executive Directors consists of a fixed annual amount, irrespective of the number of Board meetings that are held during the year, with a correction principle pursuant to which, in the event a Director’s presence rate at Board meetings is below 75%, the annual remuneration will be proportionally decreased.
-The remuneration of the non-executive Directors does not contain a variable part.
-The Board fees are paid in quarterly installments at the end of each calendar quarter.
+The remuneration of the non-executive directors consists of a fixed annual amount, irrespective of the number of board meetings that are held during the year.
+The remuneration of the non-executive directors does not contain a variable part.
+The board fees are paid in quarterly installments at the end of each calendar quarter.

-The remuneration of the CEO and of the other members of the Executive Committee consists of a fixed amount and of a variable part (bonus).
+The remuneration of the CEO and of the other members of the executive committee consists of a fixed part and a variable part (bonus).
 Remuneration increases and bonuses are merit-driven and based on our performance rating system that is based on individual performance (including exceptional deliverables) in combination with our overall performance, compared to the level of achievement of individual and corporate objectives that are established annually.
-The corporate objectives and the CEO’s objectives are established annually by the Board of Directors, and the objectives of the other members of the Executive Committee are established annually by the CEO and are in relation to the corporate objectives set by the Board.
-For 2015 the corporate objectives included elements of clinical trial progression, cash position, corporate development and business development; all of these objectives were considered to be of equal importance.
-The level of achievement of the objectives for the CEO is reviewed at the end of each year by the Nomination and Remuneration Committee and discussed and finally established by the Board, and the level of achievement of the objectives of the other members of the Executive Committee is assessed by the CEO at the end of the year in connection with appraisal discussions, discussed by the Nomination and Remuneration Committee and finally established by the Board of Directors.
+The corporate objectives and the CEO’s objectives are established annually by the board of directors, and the objectives of the other members of the executive committee are established annually by the CEO and are in relation to the corporate objectives set by the board.
+For 2016 the corporate objectives included elements of clinical trial progression, cash position, corporate development and business development; all of these objectives were considered to be of equal importance.
+The level of achievement of the objectives for the CEO is reviewed at the end of each year by the nomination and remuneration committee and discussed and finally established by the board, and the level of achievement of the objectives of the other members of the executive committee is assessed by the CEO at the end of the year in connection with appraisal discussions, discussed by the nomination and remuneration committee and finally established by the board of directors.

 - If the share price change is better than or equal to the change in the Next Biotech Index, the deferred bonus will be adjusted by the share price increase/decrease and paid out